Appam: History

 Vir Sanghvi, an Indian journalist, quotes food historian K. T. Achaya and states that the appam is mentioned in the Tamil Sangam literature, in works like Perumpāṇāṟṟuppaṭai.
-Achaya states that appams were well-established in ancient Tamil country as mentioned in Sangam, with poems also describing appams along with modakam being sold at street markets in ancient city of Madurai.
+Achaya states that appams were well-established in ancient Tamil country as mentioned in Sangam, with poems also describing appams along with modakam being sold at street markets in the ancient city of Madurai.

 “At nightfall, the sounds of conch shells cease, and shops are shut, their screens pulled down.
-Vendors, who sell delicate appams that are like honeycombs and modakam that are made by hand filled with coconut and sugar sweet and pulses, go to sleep."
+Vendors, who sell delicate appams that are like honeycombs and modakam that are made by hand, filled with coconut and sugar, sweet and pulses, go to sleep."

 Appams are a close relative of dosas.
-Early dosas were made from rice batter and later black lentils were introduced, and since then black lentils have become an integral component of dosa.
-The recipe of appam unlike dosa has remained unchanged for centuries.
+Early dosas were made from rice batter, and later, black lentils were introduced, and since then, black lentils have become an integral component of dosa.
+The recipe of appam, unlike dosa, has remained unchanged for centuries.
 One of the earliest recipes for appams can be found in the elaborately carved recipe on the walls of the Srirangam temple, made to be offered to the deity.

+At the end of the 18th century, the Carmelite friar Paolino da San Bartolomeo reported that the ancient Saint Thomas Christians of Kerala celebrated the agape lovefeast using a rice-cake dish called "appam".

 Appams have a rich history in the island nation of Sri Lanka.
 There are multiple styles of fermenting appam, and some Jewish historians have noted that the Cochin Jews of Kerala used fresh toddy instead of yeast.